Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 Desember 2025 22.36.09 UTC
+- WIB: Kamis, 11 Desember 2025 23.46.01 UTC
-- WITA: Kamis, 11 Desember 2025 23.36.09 UTC
+- WITA: Jumat, 12 Desember 2025 00.46.01 UTC
-- WIT: Jumat, 12 Desember 2025 00.36.09 UTC
+- WIT: Jumat, 12 Desember 2025 01.46.01 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: nature
+Kategori: inspirational